-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 Barely a month after Democrats reclaimed the Senate last year, turning the ability to sway Manchin into a sought-after skill, Puccio registered for the first time as a federal lobbyist.
 In less than a year, Puccio has cashed in.
 He and a partner have lobbied the Senate almost exclusively, according to disclosure filings, pulling in more than $310,000 in addition to his earnings from his extensive state-level lobbying business in West Virginia.

 Puccio isn’t the only Manchin ally who’s been lured to K Street — several top lobbying firms snapped up former Manchin aides last year — but he goes back further with Manchin than almost anyone else in politics.
-With trillions of dollars tied to Manchin’s vote, Washington clients have sought out Puccio’s guidance on how to influence the West Virginia senator.
+With trillions of dollars tied to Manchin’s vote, Washington clients have sought out Puccio’s guidance on how to influence the senator.

 “Larry has always been with Joe.
-We all started out together with nothing but the hole in our [expletive].
+We all started out together.
 Their friendship is rock solid,” said Tom Mainella, the Democratic mayor of Fairmont, W.Va., and a friend of both men.

 Manchin, 74, and Puccio, 66, have known each other since Puccio was 13 or 14, as Manchin once said.
 They both come from Italian American families in West Virginia’s coal-heavy Marion County, and as Manchin became a political force in the state, Puccio rose with him.